Meet your artist

 Your Artist's Statement

-For about 20 years Steve has been making murals and sculptures for community spaces around the UK.
+For about 20 years Steve has been making large-scale murals and interior sculptures for community spaces around the UK, operating outside what might be descibed as "The Art World".

-His current painting style uses stark monochrome aesthetics as a vehicle for exploring abstract ideas.
+His current painting "style" employs a stark monochrome aesthetic as a vehicle for exploring abstract ideas.

-The SIGNED99 project continues to explore this direction...
+The SIGNED99 artwork continues to explore this direction...

 In the July of 1991, Steve went on a summer road-trip to Brighton, on the UK's south coast with his cousin, travelling in style by brown Ford Fiesta with a seemingly nuclear-powered tape deck.